lordman/car-pooling-challenge-lordman/README.md

 ## Language choice

-We have chosen Go as the programming language to perform this challenge.
-We have chosen Go instead of another languajes like Python or Java for several reasons.
+I have chosen Go as the programming language to perform this challenge.
+I have opted in for Go instead of other languages like Java, PHP or Python for several reasons.

 First and foremost, Go uses static linking combining all dependency libraries and modules into one single binary file based on OS type and architecture.
 This means once the backend application is compiled, it is possible to just upload compiled binary into server and it will work, without installing any dependencies there.

-Note this is specially important in our case, because we are deploying our app in a Docker container: if we had chosen another languages like, e.g., Python or Java, we would had needed to install in our container the Python interpreter or the Java runtime environment, respectively.
-That would imply adding complexity to our deployment and also a worse use of our resources.
+Note this lack of dependencies is specially important in this challenge, because the app is going to be deployed in a Docker container: if I have chosen another language like, e.g., Python, PHP or Java, I would had needed to install in the container the Python or PHP interpreters or the Java runtime environment, respectively.
+That would imply adding complexity to the deployment and also a worse use of the resources.

 Besides, Go is a statically typed language.
 A statically typed language is one where variable types are declared explicitly for the compiler so even trivial bugs are caught really easily, while in a dynamically typed language type inference is implemented by the interpreter.
 Hence, some bugs may remain, due to the interpreter interpreting something incorrectly.
 Using a statically typed language eliminates these interpretation issues.

-The third factor we have considered to choose Go is performance.
+The third factor considered to choose Go is performance.
 Go is really fast and generally its performance is similar to that of Java or C++.
 Of course, this would depend on the specific application, the load, and so on.
-We would need to perform some benchmarks in order to guarantee Go will perform better that other languages, but this would be beyond the scope of this challenge.
+I would need to perform some benchmarks in order to guarantee Go will perform better that other languages, but this would be beyond the scope of this challenge.
 To reinforce this statement about performance, serve this benchmark in which it is compared with other extended languages for programming web servers as a reference:

 [Server-side I/O Performance: Node vs. PHP vs. Java vs. Go](https://www.toptal.com/back-end/server-side-io-performance-node-php-java-go)

-These are the three factors that have made us opt for using Go.
-We could do a more detailed analysis, but that would be out of the scope of this challenge.
+These are the three factors that have made me opt for using Go.
+I could do a more detailed analysis, but that would be out of the scope of this challenge.

 ## Third party libraries